eighteeneightythree/docs-1.0/content/Coagulation cascade.md

 The extrinsic pathway, or tissue factor pathway, is the cascade of tissue factor and FVII.

 # Final common pathway
+The final common pathway is the cascade following activation of FX by one of the tenase complexes.
+It ultimately leads to the cleavage of fibrinogen to fibrin, which is deposited and crosslinked at the platelet plug, stabilising it.

 # The modern cascade
+The divisions of the coagulation cascade into separate pathways is arbitrary and technically inaccurate.
+It developed from the research and clinical laboratory methods used to study coagulation.
+The true interactions between clotting factors is complex and many factors further down the cascade positively reinforce coagulation.
+In vivo, secondary haemostasis is moved from its baseline activity towards, or away from, a procoagulant state by various interactions with inhibiting factors (not pictured below).

 ![[Pasted image 20250213224052.png]]
 By Niels Olson - Own work, CC BY-SA 4.0, [Link](https://commons.wikimedia.org/w/index.php?curid=36434492)